zipang/Temples/README.md

 # Synopsis
 Temples (templ*at*es that you won't hate) is the most easy to use templating system for HTML.
 Temples is a declarative DOM-based rendering engine, depending on jQuery, that have a special ability for real-time/partial updates.
 Temples are just plain old HTML pages blocks or fragments with special `data-bind` attributes.

-Temples work inside the browser or with your all-time favorite [Node.js](http://nodejs.org/) environment.
+Temples works inside the browser or with your all-time favorite [Node.js](http://nodejs.org/) environment.

 # Motivations